-I created these Faber-Castell charts to help me select colours and hope you will find them helpful.
-While I mainly work with Polychromos, Faber-Castell’s other media are so beautiful that I would like to play with them some more.
-They can also be used together for creating interesting mixed-media art.
+I created these charts to help me select colours and hope you will find them useful too.
+While I mainly work with Polychromos, Faber-Castell’s other products are so beautiful that I can’t help but want to create more art with them.

 faber-castell: polychromos 120 kit